CFI Board of Directors

 Dr. Joseph Lake, McCain Foods

 Dr. Lake is the Chairman of CFI’s Board of Directors.
 It’s hard to argue – Joseph Lake has been involved in some exciting areas: whales, beer and French fries!
 Joseph Lake gained his B.Sc. in Marine Biology from Dalhousie University where he experienced a myriad of opportunities from sea star genetics to fishery regulations.
 Fulfilling his childhood dream Joseph was also fortunate enough to conduct whale research at sea.
 Joseph returned to school where he gained his Ph.D. in Food Science and Technology from Dalhousie University.
 During his graduate work, his attention turned to the world of microscopic organisms: yeast.
 In this case, his topic of research was flocculation – the interaction of yeast during brewing and the production of beer.
 Following graduation Joseph joined the Iconic Canadian company McCain Foods Limited.
-At McCain he has held various roles in R&D. Currently he is driving global innovation as Director of Innovation and Research.
+At McCain he has held various roles in R&D; he is currently he is the global director of Applied Research.

-James Pratt became an investment banker at a national investment dealer in Toronto after graduating from the Richard Ivey School of Business with an MBA.
-In 1992 he co-invested in Sepp’s Gourmet Foods, a food manufacturing company located in Vancouver, which was later listed on the TSX from 1997 to 2008.
+James became an investment banker at a national investment dealer in Toronto after graduating from the Richard Ivey School of Business with an MBA.
+In 1992 he co-invested in Sepp’s Food Group, a food manufacturing company located in Vancouver, which was listed on the TSX from 1997 to 2008.
 The company grew from $1 million in sales to $88 million and had as many as seven manufacturing facilities located in three countries.
 He held various positions over the years, including President, CFO and ultimately CEO.
-Prior to joining Farafena as CEO, he was President and Director at Mazza Innovation, a botanical extract company, and co-owner of Prosnack Natural Foods, a manufacturer of healthy snack foods.
-He has served as a Director of the Food Innovation Centre of BC, Food Processors of Canada, Canadian Food Innovators, Timia Capital Corporation, and has served as Chairman of the Functional Foods Alberta Centre of Excellence and the BC Food Processors Association.
+Prior to joining Rhema as CEO, he was President and Director at Mazza Innovation, a botanical extract company, and co-owner of Prosnack Natural Foods, a manufacturer of healthy snack foods.
+He has served as a Director of the Food Innovation Centre of BC, Food Processors of Canada, Canadian Food Innovators, Timia Capital Corporation, Investment Agriculture Foundation of BC, and has served as Chairman of the Functional Foods Alberta Centre of Excellence and the BC Food Processors Association.

 Jim Smith, BioFoodTech

-Jason Wortzman is Director, Marketing & Product Development, Granny’s Poultry Co-operative.
+Jason Wortzman is Director, Resarch & Development, Exceldor Co-operative (formerly Granny’s Poultry Co-operative).
 Jason joined Granny’s in the fall of 2009 after six years leading the sales, marketing and product development team for Manitoba’s Bothwell Cheese.
 Jason and his team have created several healthy and innovative new poultry products, some branded as Granny’s and others as private label products for other companies across Canada.
 He has also developed and marketed specialty foods through his own company and is an internationally-trained professional chef.
 Jason has been on the CFI board since its inception in 2013.
 He has also been a Food and Beverage Manitoba board member for twelve years and is a past president of the association.